mdsauce/pythonTests/tunnel/README.md

 Using An Owned Tunnel
+- Tunnel owned by sub-account or individual user
+- Tunnel is not shared (no --shared-tunnel)
+- no need for `parentTunnel` or `tunnelOwner` caps, ignoring these

 |cap | VDC | RDC | VMD |
 | --- | --- | --- | --- |
 | tunnelIdentifier | :white_check_mark: | :white_check_mark: | :white_check_mark: |